Top Links & Referrers

 -

-Identify your strongest content -- The links that consistently rank at the top are your most compelling pieces of content.
-Consider giving them even more prominence on your pages by moving them higher in your block order or featuring them in a dedicated section.
+Identify your strongest content -- Links that consistently rank at the top deserve even more prominence -- move them higher or feature them in a dedicated section.

 -

-Spot underperforming links -- If a link you consider important is buried at the bottom of the ranking (or not appearing at all), it may need a more descriptive title, a better position on the page, or a stronger visual treatment to draw attention.
+Spot underperforming links -- An important link buried at the bottom may need a better title, a higher position, or stronger visual treatment.

 -

-Test different titles and placements -- Change a link's title or move it to a different position on your page, then check back after a few days to see if its click count improves.
-This kind of iterative testing helps you refine your pages over time.
+Test different titles and placements -- Change a link's title or position, then check back after a few days to see if clicks improve.

 -

-Focus your content strategy -- If visitors consistently click on a particular type of content (for example, your latest YouTube video or a specific product), it tells you what your audience values most.
-Create more of what works.
+Focus your content strategy -- If visitors consistently click a particular type of content (e.g., your latest video or a specific product), create more of what works.

-Pro Tip: If you have multiple link blocks on your page, pay attention to the click distribution.
-A healthy page has clicks spread across several links, not concentrated on just one.
-If only your top link gets clicks, consider reorganizing your page so other important content is more visible.
+Pro Tip: A healthy page has clicks spread across several links, not concentrated on just one.
+If only your top link gets clicks, reorganize so other important content is more visible.

 Top Referrers

-The Top Referrers section shows which external domains and platforms are sending visitors to your Leenkies pages.
-This data is invaluable for understanding where your audience discovers you and which marketing channels deliver the best results.
+The Top Referrers section shows which external domains send visitors to your pages -- helping you understand where your audience discovers you and which channels perform best.

-- Visit count -- The total number of visits that originated from that referrer during the selected time period.
+- Visit count -- Total visits from that referrer during the selected period.

-- Percentage -- The share of total referred traffic that came from each domain.
+- Percentage -- Share of total referred traffic from each domain.

 Referrers are ranked from highest to lowest by visit count.